Software of unknown pedigree

-Software of unknown provenance (SOUP) is software that was developed with a unknown process or methodology, or which has unknown or no safety-related properties.
-In the medical device development standard IEC 62304, SOUP expands to software of unknown provenance, and in some contexts uncertain is used instead of unknown, but any combination of unknown/uncertain and provenance/pedigree refer to the same concept; all with the same abbreviation.
+Software of unknown pedigree (SOUP) is software that was developed with an unknown process or methodology, or which has unknown or no safety-related properties.
+In the medical device development standard IEC 62304, SOUP expands to software of unknown provenance, and in some contexts uncertain is used instead of unknown, but any combination of unknown/uncertain and provenance/pedigree refer to the same concept (and all have the same abbreviation).

-The term SOUP is often used in the context of safety-critical and high integrity systems such as medical software especially in a medical device.
+The term SOUP is discussed in the context of safety-critical and high-integrity systems such as medical software especially in a medical device.
+SOUP poses a risk when used for safety-related functions.
+It may prevent other software, hardware, or firmware from performing their safety-related functions.

-A risk that SOUP poses is that it cannot be relied upon to perform safety-related functions, and it may prevent other software, hardware or firmware from performing their safety-related functions.
-Addressing the risk involves insulating the safety-involved parts of a system from potentially undesirable effects caused by the SOUP.

-Rather than prohibiting SOUP, additional controls are often imposed to mitigate risk.
+Addressing this risk involves insulating the safety-involved parts of a system from potential undesirable effects.
+Rather than prohibiting SOUP, organizations often impose additional controls to mitigate risk.
 Practices may include static program analysis and review of the vendor's development process, design artifacts, and safety guidance.